North Korea fires short-range ballistic missile, South Korea says | Law-Order

 - North Korea

-North Korea fired a short-range ballistic missile towards the sea off the east coast of the Korean Peninsula on Sunday, the South Korean military said, the latest in a barrage of weapons tests from the nuclear-armed state.
-The missile, which was launched from the Dongchang-ri site on the west coast at around 11:05 a.m.
+North Korea fired a short-range ballistic missile towards the sea off the east coast of the Korean Peninsula on Sunday, according to South Korea and Japan, the latest in a barrage of weapons tests from the nuclear-armed state.
+The missile, launched from the Dongchang-ri site on the west coast around 11:05 a.m.
 (0205 GMT), flew some 800 km (500 miles) before hitting a target, according to a South Korean military statement.
+Japan's Defense Ministry said the missile flew as high as 50 km (30 miles).

+Seoul has condemned the recent ballistic missile launches by the North as a "clear violation" of a U.N.
+Security Council resolution.
+Soon after the launch, South Korea's Ministry of National Defense said the U.S. deployed a B-1B strategic bomber to a joint air drill, which Seoul and Washington say they are holding to strengthen extended deterrence.

-In a statement, the United States Indo-Pacific Command said Sunday's missile launch does not pose an immediate threat to U.S. personnel or to its allies.
-But the recent missile launches highlight the destabilising impact of the country's unlawful weapons of mass destruction and ballistic missile programs, it added.
-The North on Thursday fired a suspected intercontinental ballistic missile (ICBM) into the sea between the Korean peninsula and Japan, hours before South Korea's president flew to Tokyo for a summit that discussed ways to counter the North.
+The U.S. Indo-Pacific Command said Sunday's launch does not pose an immediate threat to U.S. personnel or its allies.
+But the recent missile launches highlight the destabilising impact of Pyongyang's unlawful weapons of mass destruction and ballistic missile programs, it said in a statement.
+The North on Thursday fired a suspected intercontinental ballistic missile (ICBM) into the sea between the Korean Peninsula and Japan, hours before South Korea's president flew to Tokyo for a summit that discussed ways to counter the North.

-Pyongyang said Thursday's launch of its ICBM was a warning against ongoing U.S.-South Korea military drills, state media KCNA reported.
-South Korean and American forces kicked off 11-day joint military drills dubbed "Freedom Shield 23" early last week which have been held on a scale not seen since 2017 to counter the North's growing threats.
+Pyongyang said Thursday's ICBM launch was a warning against the U.S.-South Korea military drills, state media KCNA reported.
+South Korean and American forces kicked off the 11-day drills, dubbed "Freedom Shield 23", a week ago on a scale not seen since 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)